Skip to main content

 Three mechanisms keep the plan current:

-1. Meeting Intelligence Pipeline — the Transcriber captures signals from each connected meeting; observations become structured proposals reviewed and confirmed after each session
+1. Meeting Intelligence Pipeline — the Transcriber captures signals from each connected meeting; observations become structured proposals delivered as a changelog To-Do for you to approve or reject

 2. Connected tools — your calendar and connected communication tools feed signals into the plan